-Complement C3 is a blood test that measures the activity of a certain protein that is part of the complement system.
+Complement C3 is a blood test that measures the activity of a certain protein.
+This protein is part of the complement system.
 The complement system is a group of proteins that move freely through your bloodstream.
 The proteins work with your immune system and play a role in the development of inflammation.

 There are nine major complement proteins.
 They are labeled C1 through C9.
 This test measures C3.